Scalable Inspection Planning via Flow-based Mixed Integer Linear Programming: MILP Formulations for Graph Inspection Planning

 \subsection{Subtour Elimination Constraints (SEC) for \gip}

-Motivated by the flow-based interpretation of the LP relaxation, we introduce three families of subtour-elimination constraints (SEC), where the binary edge-selection variables $x_{uv}$ serve as capacities for a directed network, while additional mechanisms are used to enforce global connectivity constraints.
+Motivated by the flow-based interpretation of the LP relaxation, we introduce three families of subtour-elimination constraints (SEC), where the binary edge-selection variables $x_{uv}$ serve as capacities for a directed network, while additional continuous flow-variables based mechanisms are used to enforce global connectivity constraints.

 \niceparagraph{Single-commodity flow (SCF).} We consider a single flow originating from the root which is propagated along and consumed by any selected edges, thereby enforcing connectivity.
 This is inspired by similar approaches for TSP solvers~\cite{gavish1978travelling}.
 Specifically, we introduce a nonnegative continuous flow variable $f_{uv} \ge 0$ for each directed edge $(u,v) \in E$, together with the following constraints: